-The impact of the Coronavirus may be seen as a safety or force majeure event, depending on the specific circumstances.
+The impact of the COVID-19/novel coronavirus may be viewed as a safety or force majeure event, depending on the specific circumstances.

 If you booked your tour with a TICO-registered travel agency or website, your travel agent is required, by law, to alert you of any changes to your travel plans that would have affected your decision to buy the tour in the first place.

-Much like the airlines, some tour operators have opted to cancel or suspend certain tours or offered customers the option to rebook at no additional cost.
+Much like the airlines, many tour operators have opted to cancel or suspend tours or have offered customers the option to rebook at no additional cost.
 Please keep in mind that these are goodwill gestures, as travel suppliers are not obligated to offer these options.

 - The Public Health Agency of Canada has published information and frequently asked questions about the Coronavirus.
 Additionally, the page is updated as the situation unfolds.

-- The Government of Canada has published a travel advisory regarding affected areas of China.
+- The Government of Canada has published a page dedicated to information and advisories.

 When you book your travel with a TICO-registered travel agency or website, know that you’re not alone.
 Navigating a worldwide health concern, with suppliers that can be located internationally, can be complicated, but your travel agent is well-equipped to answer your questions and provide the advice you need to understand your options.